Cornserve: A Distributed Serving System for Any-to-Any Multimodal Models: Introduction

 Existing serving systems have offered at best \emph{point solutions} for Any-to-Any models.
 Systems like vLLM~\cite{pagedattention-sosp23} have focused on text-only LLMs and MLLMs, whereas xDiT~\cite{xdit-arxiv24} has focused only on diffusion-based image or video generation, i.e., special cases of Any-to-Any models.
 Similarly, techniques like Prefill--Decode (PD) disaggregation~\cite{distserve-osdi24,splitwise-isca24} and Encode--Prefill--Decode (EPD) disaggregation~\cite{epd-icml25} target specific model architectures and serving scenarios.

 To this end, we present Cornserve, the first distributed serving system for generic Any-to-Any models, to the best of our knowledge.
 Cornserve provides three key capabilities for efficiently serving Any-to-Any models: \begin{denseitemize} \item A flexible \textbf{task abstraction} (unit tasks, composite tasks, and apps) that allows model developers to express arbitrary Any-to-Any model computations in plain Python. \item \textbf{Model fission} to disaggregate models at component boundaries into independently scalable components, each running on dedicated GPUs with specialized executors. \item A \textbf{distributed runtime} that supports models with arbitrary computation graphs through a record-and-replay execution mechanism, with efficient tensor data forwarding between components via shared memory and RDMA. \end{denseitemize} Additionally, when multiple models use equivalent components (e.g., a shared vision encoder), Cornserve automatically shares executor deployments to reduce GPU usage.
-The entire system is built on Kubernetes with OpenTelemetry-based observability for end-to-end request tracing.

-Cornserve is implemented on top of Kubernetes with approximately 23K lines of Python.
+Cornserve is implemented on top of Kubernetes with approximately 23K lines of Python, with full support for OpenTelemetry for monitoring and tracing.
 Cornserve supports a variety of recent Any-to-Any models including Qwen 2.5 VL~\cite{qwen2.5-vl-arxiv25}, InternVL 3~\cite{internvl3-arxiv25}, Qwen Image~\cite{qwen-image-arxiv25}, and Qwen 2.5/3 Omni~\cite{qwen3-omni-arxiv25}, and improves serving throughput by up to 3.81$\times$ and reduces tail latency by up to 5.79$\times$.